USACE/rsgis-architecture/README.md

 2. Create S3 Bucket **rsgis-lambda-zips**

-   The purpose of this bucket is host most up-to-date zips containing underlying lambda function code and layers. **ObjectCreated** operations in this bucket will automatically trigger updates to associated lambda functions using the function **rsgis-lambda-zip-deployer** .
+   The purpose of this bucket is host most up-to-date zips containing underlying lambda function code and layers. `ObjectCreated` operations in this bucket will automatically trigger updates to associated lambda functions using the function **rsgis-lambda-zip-deployer** .

 3. Create Elastic Container Registry (ECR) Repositories

-   Note: Ability to push images to these repositories will be given to rsgisci-user

-   Start with 2 new repositories.
+   Let's start with 2 new repositories.
 Additional repositories will be required as additional dockerized projects are added:

    1. instrumentation-dcs
    2. instrumentation-dcs-sidecar

 4. Create a lambda function called **rsgis-lambda-zip-deployer**

-   The purpose of this function is to update lambda function code based on PUT actions in S3 Bucket **rsgis-lambda-zips** .
+   The purpose of this function is to update lambda function code based on `ObjectCreated` actions in S3 Bucket **rsgis-lambda-zips** .

-   Configure the Lambda function to fire on **ObjectCreated** operations in bucket **rsgis-lambda-zips**
+   Configure the Lambda function to fire on `ObjectCreated` operations in bucket **rsgis-lambda-zips**

    The code for the lambda function is written in javascript and is tracked in source control.
 The function code is short enough that it it's copied below to give an idea of how it works: